 Under the temporary relief measures, the debtor protection period is temporarily extended from 21 days to six months.

-This temporary measure will apply for six months and will apply to petitions and declarations presented on or after 25 March 2020.
+Update: This temporary measure will apply until 31 December 2020 and will apply to petitions and declarations presented on or after 25 March 2020.